-(2) If during a recess of the Senate a vacancy occurs in any office subject to Senate confirmation, the Governor shall appoint some fit person to discharge the duties of the office until the next meeting of the Senate, when the Governor shall nominate a person to fill the office.

-S70-20.
-Introduction and first reading of nominations.
-(1) Nominations received from the Governor must be:

-(a) received by the President;

-(b) delivered to the Secretary of the Senate;

-(c) read under Order of Business No. 4, messages from the Governor; and

-(d) referred to committee.
-The President of the Senate may refer any individual nomination contained in a list received from the Governor to any standing committee.
+- (2) If during a recess of the Senate a vacancy occurs in any office subject to Senate confirmation, the Governor shall appoint some fit person to discharge the duties of the office until the next meeting of the Senate, when the Governor shall nominate a person to fill the office. - S70-20.
+Receiving nominations -- requesting bill drafts.
+(1) Nominations received from the Governor must be: - (a) received by the President; - (b) delivered to the Secretary of the Senate; and - (c) read under Order of Business No. 4, messages from the Governor. - (2) The Secretary shall distribute a copy of the list of nominations to each Senator. - (3) (a) The President of the Senate shall submit a bill draft request for a resolution for each nominee or each group of nominees read under Order of Business No. 4.
+These bill draft requests will not count against any bill draft request limit imposed on the President of the Senate. - (b) Prior to introduction of the resolution, the President of the Senate shall designate the appropriate committee chair to introduce the simple resolution. - S70-30.

-(2) The procedure in subsection (1) constitutes introduction and first reading of the nominations.

-(3) The Secretary shall distribute a copy of the list of nominations to each Senator.

-S70-30.
 Committee process -- preliminary reports -- separate consideration.
-(1) (a) The committee shall research each nominee and may request biographical information from the Governor for each nominee if none has been provided.

-(b) The committee chair shall submit a bill draft request on behalf of the committee for a simple resolution to include the nominee submitted to the committee or a group of nominees, the group of nominees being specified by the committee chair.
-These bill draft requests will not count against any bill draft request limit imposed on members.
-When the resolution has been prepared and introduced, the committee shall hold a hearing on the resolution after appropriate public notice has been given.

-(2) Following the hearings for a group of nominees, the committee shall issue preliminary standing committee reports to be distributed to each Senator, stating the committee's recommendations concerning the nominees.
-A preliminary standing committee report is not required for a resolution for a single nominee pursuant to subsection (5).

-(3) (a) If a Senator wishes to have an individual nominee or group of nominees considered by the Senate separately from the group of nominees recommended by the committee, the Senator may request of the chair of the committee that the nominee or nominees be considered by a separate resolution.

-(b) A Senator shall request separate consideration of a nominee within 3 days of receipt of the preliminary standing committee report.
+(1) (a) The committee shall research each nominee and may request biographical information from the Governor for each nominee if none has been provided. - (b) When the resolution has been prepared and introduced, the committee shall hold a hearing on the resolution after appropriate public notice has been given. - (2) Following the hearings for a group of nominees, the committee shall issue preliminary standing committee reports to be distributed to each Senator, stating the committee's recommendations concerning the nominees.
+A preliminary standing committee report is not required for a resolution for a single nominee pursuant to subsection (5). - (3) (a) If a Senator wishes to have an individual nominee or group of nominees considered by the Senate separately from the group of nominees recommended by the committee, the Senator may request of the chair of the committee that the nominee or nominees be considered by a separate resolution. - (b) A Senator shall request separate consideration of a nominee within 3 days of receipt of the preliminary standing committee report.
 The committee chair shall honor this request.

-Authorized Print Version - SR 1